Compliance

 Banner Image

 Sanctions list screening is mandatory for companies in regulated industries — and strongly recommended for everyone else.
-This guide shows which lists are relevant, how often you need to screen, and what legal consequences a violation can have.
+This guide shows which lists are relevant, how often checks must be performed, and what legal consequences a violation has.

 The three most important lists